Akuli/jou/doc/tutorial.md

     *y = 456

 def main() -> int:
-    x: int
-    y: int
+    x, y: int
     get_point(&x, &y)
     printf("The point is (%d,%d)\n", x, y)  # Output: The point is (123,456)
     return 0
 ```

-Here `x: int` creates a variable of type `int` without assigning a value to it.
+Here `x, y: int` creates two variables of type `int` without assigning values to them.
-If you try to use the value of `x` before it is set,
+If you try to use the value of `x` or `y` before they are set,
 you will most likely get a compiler warning together with a random garbage value when the program runs.
 For example, if I delete the `get_point(&x, &y)` line, I get: